-The Appraisal Institute is a global association of real estate appraisers, with more than 23,000 valuation professionals in nearly 60 countries throughout the world.
-Its mission is to advance professionalism and ethics, global standards, methodologies and practices through the professional development of property economics worldwide.
+The Appraisal Institute is a global professional association of professional real estate.
+Its mission is to advance professionalism and ethics, global standards, methodologies, and practices through the professional development of property economics worldwide.
 Organized in 1932, the Appraisal Institute advocates equal opportunity and nondiscrimination in the appraisal profession and conducts its activities in accordance with applicable federal, state and local laws.
-Appraisal Institute professionals benefit from an array of education and advocacy programs, and may hold the prestigious MAI, SRPA and SRA designations.
-Learn more at www.appraisalinstitute.org.
-The Southern NJ Chapter holds 4 dinner meetings a year: January, April, September and November.
-All except the January meeting include 2-3 continuing education credits.
-This is a wonderful way to meet your CE requirement and talk to new and old friends and colleagues.
-For more on the Southern NJ Chapter, email email@example.com.
+Individuals of the Appraisal Institute benefit from an array of professional education and advocacy programs, and may hold the prestigious MAI, SRPA, SRA, AI-GRS and AI-RRS designations.
+For more information regarding the Southern New Jersey chapter, visit our Web site at www.ai-snj.org or www.appraisalinstitute.org.